developersCradle/java-web-dev-soap-rest-api/README.md

 This repository is trying to be one place quest for understanding REST API Design/Development.

 > In the grand tapestry of knowledge, every thread of learning weaves a brighter future.
-> I’m happy to share that I’ve obtained a new certification: REST API Design, Development & Management. 🐟
+> I’m happy to share that I’ve obtained a new certification: REST API Design, Development & Management. 🐟<br>
 > ~ *DevelopersCradle*

 Contains my own notes with some course material.